Sak1012/azure-search-openai-demo/README.md

    - Choose `Microsoft graph` and select `Delgated Permissions`.
    - Search for `Content.Process.User` and Select the permission.
    - Search for `ProtectionScopes.Compute.User` and Select the permission.
-   - Add the permisison and make sure it is granted by the admin.
+   - Ensure that Grant admin consent is invoked by an administrator.

-8. **Configure Redirect URIs for Frontend App**
+4. **Configure Redirect URIs for Frontend App**
    - Add the following redirect URIs to the `azure-search-openai-demo-frontend` app registration in `Manage > Authentication`
      - `http://localhost:50505/`
      - `http://localhost:5173/` (Make sure this matches the port of your local setup)
      - URL of the deployed web app (retrieved from the Azure portal or printed as "Endpoint" after `azd` completes).

+5. **Make the App support Multi-teant ID's**
+    - Go to `Manage > Authentication`
+    - Under Supported account types select `Accounts in any organizational directory (Any Microsoft Entra ID tenant - Multitenant)`

+6. Now [get started](#getting-started) with the setup for deployment.

 ## Cost estimation